TapwaveZodiac/novelaiUKB/docs/The-Rabbit-Hole.md

 If you aren't using the lorebook, you can simply put the ATTG block in memory *without a dinkus*.

+Alternatively, by setting all your lorebook entries' insertion position to 0, and order under 400, you'll make them appear before Memory, allowing you to use Memory as the "footer" of the Data block.
+This is a practice I recommend but not one that is necessary per se.

 ### Setting up Biases